aabanakhtar-github/twig-os/Readme.md

-## Bubbletwig OS
+## Twig OS
 A micro operating system in C with some cool shell stuff.
+It is a twig, but can become a tree (trust)

 (coming soon, of course)j